-The experienced attorneys at Holt, Longest, Wall, Blaetz & Moseley in Burlington help workers throughout North Carolina get fair compensation for injuries and illnesses sustained in the workplace.
-Our attorneys help workers obtain coverage for their workers compensation claims, including:
+The experienced attorneys at Holt, Longest, Wall, Blaetz & Moseley, P.L.L.C., in Burlington help workers throughout North Carolina get fair compensation for injuries and illnesses sustained in the workplace.
+Our attorneys help workers obtain coverage for their workers’ compensation claims, including:

 Unlike personal injury and wrongful death claims, workers’ compensation is not based upon fault or negligence.
 The requirement is that an employee was injured by accident (or by a specific incident regarding the back, neck, or spine) during the course and scope of employment.
 Each state has its own rules.
 In North Carolina, those rules are described in Chapter 97 of North Carolina General Statutes.

 Workers’ compensation does not pay for some damages, such as pain and suffering.
 Benefits are limited.
 If you think you are required to perform a task that is dangerous, then don’t do it.
-If your employer persists, then contact OSHA at 919-807-2796, or write to them at The Division of Occupational Safety and Health, NC Dept. of Labor, 1101 Mail Service Center, Raleigh, NC 27699-1101.
-Attorneys can be of great benefit in making sure that injured workers get the better medical care and full benefits for their impairment.
+Our attorneys can help you obtain the benefits you are owed after a workplace injury and by helping injured workers obtain the medical care and full benefits they need for their impairment.

-Holt, Longest, Wall, Blaetz & Moseley provides assistance to workers in and around Burlington, North Carolina who are filing workers compensation claims or appealing workers compensation denials.
-To consult with our experienced workers compensation attorneys, call Holt, Longest, Wall, Blaetz & Moseley at 336-278-1094 or contact us online.
+Holt, Longest, Wall, Blaetz & Moseley, P.L.L.C., provides assistance to workers in and around Burlington, North Carolina, who are filing workers’ compensation claims or appealing workers’ compensation denials.
+To consult with our experienced workers’ compensation attorneys, call Holt, Longest, Wall, Blaetz & Moseley, P.L.L.C., at 336-793-3773 or contact us online.